This family home is all about slow living, with open-plan rooms, neutral colours, and natural textures inspired by wood, stone, and cotton.

 The light typical of the Valencian Huerta streams in through the SIL windows, enhancing the harmony of each room.
 Located in Alcácer (Valencia), the family home designed by architecture studio VIC Projects champions the slow life through its slow deco interiors, with white and natural wood as the main elements.

 Through its diaphanous structure in which the interior and exterior are conceived as a whole, collections from PORCELANOSA Group intensify the quietness of the Mediterranean, with delicate textures that exude a sense of rest.

 This can be seen in the Crema Grecia Pulido marble by L’Antic Colonial, used as flooring throughout.
 Its cream hue and white veins lend further warmth to each room, giving them a more classic look.

 The same aesthetic runs through the Emotions 4.70 kitchen from Gamadecor.
-Its matt finish contrasts with the Camel Classic colour of the worktop, built in Krion™, and the Marbella Stone tiles from Porcelanosa.
+Its matt finish contrasts with the Camel Nature colour of the worktop, built in Krion™, and the Marbella Stone tiles from Porcelanosa.
 The cement tiles, featuring geometric and natural patterns, hint at a return to nineteenth century ceramics.